Koed00/django-q/README.md

 A worker process checks the package signing, unpacks the task, executes it and saves the return value.
 Irrespective of the failure or success of any of these steps, the package is then pushed onto the Result Queue.

 By default Django Q spawns a worker for each detected CPU on the host system.
 This can be overridden by setting `Q_WORKERS =  n`.
-With *n* being the numbered of desired worker processes.
+With *n* being the numbe of desired worker processes.

 ### Monitor
 The result monitor checks the Result Queue for processed packages and saves both failed and succesful packages to the Django database.